Temporary Entry – Part One

 RCIC

-Temporary Resident Visa Applications and Process Updates
+Temporary Resident Visa Applications and Process Updates (RECORDING)

 Ben Chong is a Regulated Canadian Immigration Consultant (RCIC) and a member of CAPIC (Canadian Association of Professional Immigration Consultants).
 Ben is currently the General Manager at SYMY Immigration Consultants & Recruitment.
 He has experience relating to temporary and permanent residence applications to Canada.
 He uses his personal experiences and passion throughout his Canadian immigration journey to help his clients.
 He strongly believes that his clients’ successes are his successes.